ZornsLemma/basictool/README.md

 Other versions of 6502 BBC BASIC (although not HIBASIC) will probably work, but I've always tested with BASIC 4r32 so that's what I recommend you use.

-The ROMs are compiled into the executable, so these files are only need when building - the resulting executable is self-contained and can be copied to wherever you want to install it.
+The ROMs are compiled into the executable, so these files are only need when building.

 ### Compiling